 Navigate to Themes.
 Click on Theme settings.
 Set your theme to Windows 10.

 Solution 3: Disable UAC by duping it.

 Some Windows 10 users, who have been affected by the File System Error (-1073741819) in the past, have reported that an affected user can turn the UAC slider off without messing with their sound scheme or theme.
 However, doing so requires a significant amount of skill.
 To do this, you need to navigate to the Start Menu > Control Panel, search for UAC, click on ‘Change User Access Control’ settings, and move the slider in the window to the lowest setting (Never Notify).
 Once you have done this, press the Spacebar, which serves as a substitute for clicking on OK.
 Then, repeatedly click on the dialog box that opens up as soon as you press the Spacebar.
 Essentially, you will have to keep clicking on the dialog box rapidly until it no longer appears.

 Solution 4: Create and use a new user account

-Last, but certainly not the least, another method that can be used to fix the File System Error (-1073741819) issue is to simply create and use a new user account.
-As fate would have it, when an affected user creates a new user account on their computer, the problem does not replicate itself and send its twin to the new user account.
-Instead, the problem stays in the old user account and the new user account does not have any UAC related problems.
-Even though this solution requires significantly more effort as opposed to its counterparts listed above, if none of the solutions listed above work for you, creating and using a new user account is definitely the way to go.
+Lastly, but certainly not least, another method that can be used to fix the File System Error (-1073741819) issue is to simply create and use a new user account.
+Interestingly, when an affected user creates a new user account on his or her computer, the problem does not replicate itself nor does it affect the new user account.
+Instead, the problem remains within the old user account, and the new one does not encounter any UAC related issues.
+Although this solution requires significantly more effort compared to the aforementioned ones, if none of the suggested solutions work for you, creating and using a new user account is undeniably the best option.